marcdotson/repo-template/README.md

   - `/Readings` Papers to keep track of reading locally, not pushed.
   - `/Writing` Case studies and the paper, without its knitted PDF pushed.
-  - `README` The abstract and project organization details.

 For general details on collaborating using GitHub see [Research Assistant Training](https://github.com/marcdotson/ra-training).